yugoguy/playground/README.md

 save_gif(frames, "slime.gif")
 ```

-The optional ``neat_kwargs`` argument allows you to tweak NEAT
+All parameters are listed explicitly in the call above.
+The ``neat_kwargs``
+dictionary exposes the underlying NEAT hyper-parameters for fine control.
-hyper-parameters such as mutation rates.
-Setting ``selfplay=True`` enables
-training agents against each other instead of the built-in opponent.
+Setting ``selfplay=True`` enables training agents against each other instead of
+the built-in opponent.

 ### Self-play training algorithm